product

 Device resource status

-SolarWinds can also monitor disk usage for white-Box switches.
-The example below shows a graphical representation of the disk usage currently being used by OcNOS in a ranking format.
+SolarWinds can also monitor disk usage for white Box switches.
+In the example below, the disk usage currently being used by OcNOS is displayed in a graphical ranking format.

 Figure 4: Disk utilization

-The interface status of the white Box switch can be collectively monitored on the dashboard below.
-A device to be monitored is displayed in each node, and the display mark changes according to the status of the interface.
-The image in Figure 6 below shows the detailed state of the Loopback (LO) interface.
+The interface status of white Box switches can be collectively monitored using the dashboard below.
+Each monitored device is displayed as a node, and the display mark changes according to the interface status.
+The image in Figure 6 below shows the detailed status of the Loopback (LO) interface.

 Figure 5: Device interface status